Iranian Journal of War and Public Health

 Rights and permissions

-Results: A total of 21 key drivers were identified, with four emerging as critical: integrating disability sport into national policy, financial incentives for disability-focused clubs, currency stability for importing equipment, and specialized insurance for athletes with disabilities.
-Scenario analysis produced eight plausible futures, ranging from “peak prosperity,” with full institutional support and health-oriented infrastructure, to “systemic decline,” marked by fragmented services and limited access.
+Findings: A total of 21 key drivers were identified, with four emerging as critical, including integrating disability sport into national policy, providing financial incentives for disability-focused clubs, ensuring currency stability for importing equipment, and offering specialized insurance for athletes with disabilities.
+Scenario analysis produced eight plausible futures, ranging from “peak prosperity,” characterized by full institutional support and health-oriented infrastructure, to “systemic decline,” marked by fragmented services and limited access.

 Keywords: